Pairwise Comparisons without Stochastic Transitivity: Model, Theory and Applications: Theoretical Results

 for all $n > N$.
 Here $\kappa_4, \kappa_5 >0$ and $N$ are absolute constants. \end{theorem} A few technical assumptions are imposed in this theorem.
-The condition \( C_n^2 \leq \min\{1, \kappa_3^2 /T\}n \) is mild and naturally holds for sufficiently large \( n \), provided that the rank of \( M \) does not grow at the same rate as \( n \).
-We also require $C_n^2 \geq 12$ to avoid the parameter space being too small for packing set construction.
+The condition \( C_n^2 \leq \min\{1, \kappa_3^2\}n \) is mild and naturally holds for sufficiently large \( n \), provided that the rank of \( M \) does not grow at the same rate as \( n \).
+We also require $C_n^2 \geq 12$ to avoid the parameter space being too small for packing set construction, which is needed when we use Fano's inequality to establish the lower bound.

 Since the rates in Theorems \ref{thm: nuclear norm convergence} and \ref{thm: lower bound} match up to a multiplicative constant, the optimality of the proposed estimator is established.